security-force-monitor/research-handbook/source/incidents_attributes.rst

 Description
 ~~~~~~~~~~~~~~

-A textual descrition of a location which cannot be represented in data, copied directly from the citation.
+A textual description of a location which cannot be represented in data, copied directly from the citation.

 Attribute type
 ~~~~~~~~~~~~~~